Credit Karma Review

 Recap of the Credit Karma Review

-All in all, I’m a little underwhelmed by Credit Karma’s identity monitoring service.
+We think Credit Karma is a valuable free entry point for credit monitoring.
+However, it doesn’t replace comprehensive identity protection services.
+Think of Credit Karma as a credit health thermometer rather than a full medical checkup.
 Without monitoring of Experian and with no identity theft insurance plans available, this service only skims the surface of identity monitoring.
 However, I do think it’s a good first step to get the basics of credit and data breach monitoring.

 I’d only buy Credit Karma if you are fine with…